Transylvanian Saxon dialect: History and geographic distribution

-The traditional areas where the Transylvanian Saxon dialect has been spoken are southern Transylvania and north-eastern Transylvania which represent the main areas of settlement of the Transylvanian Saxons since the High Middle Ages onwards.
-These areas correspond mainly to Sibiu County, Brașov County, Mureș County, and Bistrița-Năsăud County and, to a lesser extent, Alba County and Hunedoara County respectively.
+From its genesis until the 1990s, Transylvanian Saxon was predominantly spoken in the rural areas of southern and northern Transylvania.
+These areas correspond mainly to Sibiu County, Brașov County, Mureș County, and Bistrița-Năsăud County and, to a lesser extent, Alba County and Hunedoara County.
+In towns and cities such as Sibiu/Hermannstadt or Brașov/Kronstadt, standard German (Hochdeutsch) was more commonly spoken and written instead.